Research and Initiatives

 The second iteration of this initiative, CCIM4C 2.0, focused on Social Determinants of Health.

-The Ohio Center of Excellence for Behavioral Health Prevention and Promotion (Center) is an accessible and interactive resource which serves to support and connect the broader prevention community across the state of Ohio, and is coordinated through a partnership between The Ohio Department of Mental Health and Addiction Services (OhioMHAS)Ohio University’s Voinovich School of Leadership and Public Service, and the Pacific Institute of Research and Evaluation (PIRE).
+The Ohio Center of Excellence for Behavioral Health Prevention and Promotion (the Center) focuses on advancing prevention efforts rooted in evidence-based practices.
+It serves as a central access point for information and resources, connecting Ohio’s broader prevention community with tools to enhance their work across the state.
+The Center is funded by The Ohio Department of Mental Health and Addiction Services (OhioMHAS), and administered by Ohio University’s Voinovich School of Leadership and Public Service, in partnership with the Pacific Institute of Research and Evaluation (PIRE).

 As partners in Ohio’s Children of Incarcerated Parents (CIP) Initiative, the P4CBP worked with the UMADAOPs and Ohio Department of Mental Health and Addiction Services (OhioMHAS Office of Prevention and Wellness to provide training, technical assistance, and evaluation support for service providers working with families where one or more parents have experienced criminal justice involvement.